 One genre that has grown significantly on Twitch is gambling streams.
 It originally started with more skill-based gambling, such as poker, which appealed to many adult gamers.

-Poker streams have been around for around 10 years, and many of its original best streamers are still around.
+Poker streams have been around for roughly 10 years, and many of its original best streamers are still around.
 These include the likes of Jason Summerville, the “Godfather of Twitch Poker,” and Ben Sprag, a PokerStars-sponsored player.

 Over the years, betting on Twitch has become increasingly popular.
-Online slot, poker and virtual casino streamers vicariously provide entertainment to their viewers, who get to see the streamer’s reactions to big wins and frustrating losses.
+Online slot, poker, and virtual casino streamers vicariously provide entertainment to their viewers, who get to see the streamer’s reactions to big wins and frustrating losses.

 Most streams even provide social space to learn and interact with viewers of similar interests.

-Fast-forward to 2021, online Slot streams became one of the most watched categories on Twitch.
+Fast-forward to 2021, online slot streams became one of the most watched categories on Twitch.

 Although its popularity has slightly diminished, it still remains a highly popular category.
 The top five slot streamers alone boast tens of thousands of regular viewers and millions of total views.